‘Zootopia’ Rip-Off: Disney Accused of Ripping Off Movie From Gary Goldman

 Walt Disney Animation released Zootopia last year earning over a billion dollars worldwide.
 In addition to becoming one of the highest-grossing movies of all time, the film won this year’s Oscar for Best Animated Feature.

-[Featured Image by: Walt Disney Pictures]
+[Featured Image by Walt Disney Pictures]